Appeal of Colony demolition denied | Longboat Key | Your Observer

-A circuit court judge Wednesday evening denied two motions to stop the town from demolishing most of the buildings at the site of the former Colony Beach and Tennis Resort.
+Demolition of all but one of the buildings at the site of the former Colony Beach & Tennis Resort could begin in the next few weeks, town leaders say.

+Longboat Key Town Manager Tom Harmer said the town is seeking bids from contractors to demolish the buildings on the site, a process he said will complete by Friday, June 22.
+The timeline for demolition is unclear until a contractor is hired, Harmer said.

-Two challenges to a Longboat Key emergency demolition order for the former Colony Beach & Tennis Resort were denied Wednesday evening by a circuit court judge, clearing the town of legal obstacles in its effort to raze all but one of the buildings at the site.
+Town officials gained authority to demolish all but one of the buildings at the site of the former Colony last week after two challenges to a Longboat Key emergency demolition order were denied by a circuit court judge.

-This ruling, which came after five-and-a-half hours of testimony from eight people familiar with the property, gives the town authority to begin demolition.
-The challengers of the order were seeking a temporary injunction to stop demolition of three structures in which they own units.
+This ruling, which came after 5 1/2 hours of testimony from eight people familiar with the property, gives the town authority to begin demolition process.
+Had the legal challenge been successful, they would have only affected three structures in which they own units.

 "The town has shown that there is an imminent danger to the citizens," said 12th Judicial Circuit Court Judge Hunter Carroll in his oral order.
 "Peoples' lives hang in the balance."